andreasspindler/Libpreempt/README.md

  > sudo make
 ```

-Make compiles all programs in the tests / folder for C ++ 14 and C ++ 17 and
+The default Make target compiles all programs in the *tests/* folder for C++14
-executes each compilation 100 times, counting the failed and successful
+and C++17 and executes each compilation 100 times, counting the failed and
-attempts.
-Make is prefixed with *sudo* because unless the user has **scheduling
+successful attempts.
+Make is prefixed with *sudo* because unless the user has
-privileges** executing programs that use one of the real-time scheduling
+**scheduling privileges** executing programs that use one of the real-time
-policies will fail (permission denied).
+scheduling policies will fail (permission denied).

 If the PREEMPT_RT patches are installed all tests should complete 100%,
-otherwise the rate of successful tests should be over 95% because POSIX does not
+otherwise the rate of successful tests should be over 95% (POSIX does not
-require a real-time scheduler.
+require a real-time scheduler).
 For example, here is the output on an Ubuntu VM
 without preempt patches:

 Example: